KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 ### Step 2 - Create your Key Permissions

-Next, you will add members to the DAO and assigning key permissions to each member.
+Next, you will add members to the DAO and assign key permissions to each member.

 :::info
 For a description of the key permission, visit the [FAQ Page](../faq#what-are-the-key-permissions-and-what-do-they-do)